edgexfoundry/edgex-docs/docs_src/design/adr/0019-Service-List.md

 1. It is desired that the service list be addressed in a consistent manner.
 It is further desired that there be one single, authoritative source of the service list information for all EdgeX services and 3rd party requestors.
 While the source of the service list may change under certain runtime circumstances (for example – whether operating with or without security), once EdgeX is running the authoritative source remains the same for all services.

 2. Any changes to the list of services must adhere to ACID transactional properties.
 That is, any change to the list of services must be atomic, consistent, isolated and durable with regard to any operations on the service list.
-In other words, no two services should ever be able to get a different list of services when making a request of EdgeX for the list of services.
+In other words, if a service A makes a change to the list of services, service B should see that change and now have the same list as service A (once the change has been made in some sort of transactional boundry).
+No two services should ever be able to get a different list of services when making a request of EdgeX for the list of services.

 3. EdgeX services may be added or removed (either intentionally or unintentionally due to failures) all the time.
-The list of services should reflect, as best it can, the current list of EdgeX services – that is be dynamic and not a static list at the start/bootstrap of the EdgeX instance.
+The list of services should reflect the current list of EdgeX services – that is be dynamic and not a static list at the start/bootstrap of the EdgeX instance.
 In particular, new device services and application services are likely to be added to the EdgeX instance after the system is started.

-The list should eventually reflect the additions.
+4. Additions and deletions from the EdgeX services to the service list need to be authenticated and authorized.

-4. While Consul is often used as the configuration/registry service, EdgeX was constructed to operate off of local configuration in the absence of the central config/registry service (for development purposes or in order to reduce the resource needs of the platform).
+5. While Consul is often used as the configuration/registry service, EdgeX was constructed to operate off of local configuration in the absence of the central config/registry service (for development purposes or in order to reduce the resource needs of the platform).
 The service list need should be provided when a central configuration/registry service like Consul is provided and even when services operate off local configuration.
 Per #1 above, all services should get the service list information in the same way, but that may change depending on the existence of a central configuration/registration service.

 ### Considerations